Orthelious/PDCP_F19/LectureDrafts/BuildingBlocks.md

 ### B4 — BONUS STRUCTURES
-The business structures covered above are far and away to most common in US business, but there are many more structures available (though not all are recognized in all 50 states).
+The business structures covered above are far and away the most common in US business, but there are many more structures available (though not all are recognized in all 50 states).

 *Here are just a few:*